Apethorpe: Church

 St Leonard's Church, Apethorpe is mostly Perpendicular but has a chapel of 1621 and tower partly 1633.
 There is a huge monument to Sir Anthony Mildmay (d.11 September 1617) and another smaller one to Sir Richard Dalton (d.1442).
 Mildmay was the eldest son of Sir Walter Mildmay, an English statesman who served as Chancellor of the Exchequer of England under Queen Elizabeth I and also founded Emmanuel College, Cambridge.
 Sir Anthony inherited the family estate and was knighted in 1596 when he was appointed ambassador to Henry IV of France.

 Apethorpe Palace

 The Willow Brook bounds the eastern edge of the village, which contains the Grade I listed historical monument of Apethorpe Palace, former seat of the Earl of Westmorland.
 It has been owned by the Baron von Pfetten since 2014.

 The pub

 In 1904 Leonard Brassey made many alterations to the village, a number of cottages were built and the old Westmorland Arms was replaced by a new public house, The King's Head.
-This closed in 2016 and reopened in 2020 as The Willow and Brook, before again closing in 2023.
 The pub is owned by Baron Von Pfetten.